gvnn3/conductor/examples/README.md

 To create a new test configuration:

 1. Copy an example that's similar to your use case
-2. Update the [Master] section with your network details
+2. Update the [Coordinator] section with your network details
 3. Modify the phases (Startup, Run, Collect, Reset)
 4. Test with a single client first
 5. Scale up to multiple clients